Gorn41/AgenticEvals/README.md

 This will produce the following files inside the `results/gemma-3-27b-it/` directory:

-- `benchmark_performance_gemma-3-27b-it.png`: A plot showing performance metrics for each benchmark.
+- `benchmark_performance_gemma-3-27b-it.png`: A plot showing performance metrics for each benchmark, with error bars for standard deviation.
-- `agent_type_performance_gemma-3-27b-it.png`: A plot showing aggregated performance metrics for each agent type.
+- `agent_type_performance_gemma-3-27b-it.png`: A plot showing aggregated performance metrics for each agent type, with error bars.
 - `benchmark_results_gemma-3-27b-it.csv`: A detailed breakdown of metrics for each task.
-- `agent_type_results_gemma-3-27b-it.csv`: Aggregated metrics for each agent type.
+- `agent_type_results_gemma-3-27b-it.csv`: Aggregated metrics for each agent type, including standard deviation.

 ### Running Specific Benchmarks